-18. Other information
+[18] Other information

-The outlook for the Swiss economy and especially for the car leasing market is still favorable.
-Compared to the sales of new cars, which was affected by serious lacks in various kind of supply chains, the sales of used cars have strongly improved in terms of gross margins.
+The outlook for the Swiss car leasing market is still favorable.
+Despite the Russia-Ukraine crises, the Company has closed the financial year 2022 at a solid level generating new contracts.
+Compared to the sales of new cars in 2021, which was affected by serious deficiencies in various supply chains, the sales of new cars has progressively improved through the year 2022.
+The sales of new cars are forecasted to increase gradually in 2023.
+The sales of used cars remain strong in terms of gross margins.